Spelling Bee Competitions' Value: Advantages Beyond Spelling

 It would be extremely difficult to keep your eyes dry if you were the proud parent of that child who has thrown hours and hours of work into preparing for this very moment… it is a truly priceless moment for parents and children alike.

-Glory With a Side of Benefits
+Glory With Benefits on the Side

 Aside from the credit that accompanies winning a spelling bee competition, there are countless benefits that can be gleaned from the preparation process itself.
 Preparing for a spelling bee encourages students to read insatiably.
 The best way to come across unfamiliar words and learn them is to read across as many genres and types of writing as possible.
 From novels to magazine articles to newspaper clippings to blogs, to textbooks… the spelling bee contender is not only expanding their vocabulary at invaluable lengths but enhancing their cognition and intelligence while doing so.

-It’s Not Just About Spelling
+It's More Than Just Spelling

 Though most people assume that preparing for a spelling bee is just the rote memorization of words, there is actually so much more complexity that goes into the process.
 Students engage in etymology, or the study of word origins and how they have changed throughout history.